 Payments of school fees and donations by parents of students - PPTA advice

-PPTA policy is for a free education system, with adequate state funding of all schools to deliver a modern curriculum.
+PPTA supports a free public education system, with adequate state funding of all schools to deliver a modern curriculum.

-In the absence of an honest commitment by government to an adequately funded school system the Association acknowledges the financial pressure schools are under and recognises the imperatives schools feel to seek additional funding from parents to deliver the curriculum expected by their communities.
+Until this becomes a reality we acknowledge the financial pressure schools are under and recognise the imperatives schools feel to seek additional funding from parents to deliver the curriculum expected by their communities.